top of page

 “Reaper.
 Final call.
 Paint the target or I drop blind.”

 Almanza’s fingers hovered over the laser designate control.
 She could refuse.
-She could hold her hand there and let him do it blind and let the missiles find whatever they found and be able to tell herself afterward that it wasn’t her mark.
-But she knew that a blind strike meant meant the compound wall didn’t matter.
+She could hold her hand there and let him do it blind, allowing the missiles to find whatever they found, convincing herself afterward that it wasn’t her mark.
+But she knew that a blind strike meant the compound wall didn’t matter.
 Blind meant the blast radius didn’t care about her conscience.
 Blind meant the Deltas didn’t get a choice at all.

-She could also do something else, something small and dirty and human.
+She could also do something else—something small, dirty, and human.

 Two meters.